Salvr28/RTSIA-Edge-AI/README.md

 After all experiments are complete, the `~/results` directory on the BeagleBone will contain all the raw log files.
 1. Transfer the `results` directory back to your PC using `scp`.
 2. The `analysis/` folder in this repository contains Python scripts to automatically parse all log files, consolidate the data, and generate the final boxplots for the report.

+> It is recommended to use the file `requirements.txt` to set up a virtual environment on your host PC before running `main_plot.py`.